ZenHubIO/API/README.md

 #### Notes

-- The endpoint returns an array of the repository’s epics.
-For each Epic, issue number, repository ID, and the GitHub issue URL is provided.
+- The endpoint returns an array of the repository’s Epics.
+The issue number, repository ID, and GitHub issue URL is provided for each Epic.
 - If an issue is only an issue belonging to an Epic (and not a parent Epic), it is not considered an Epic and won’t be included in the return array.

 ### Get Epic Data